sp-sveltejs/component-template/README.md

 ## Testing components

-Use npm link to test you built component with in any javascript app, i.e., SPFx.
+Use npm link to test your built component in any javascript app, i.e., SPFx.

 ```powershell
 cd my-new-component